Efficient Computation of Time-Index Powered Weighted Sums Using Cascaded Accumulators: Proposed Computation of Time-Index Powered Weighted Sums via Cascaded Accumulators

-\begin{proof}[Proof of Statement II (Existence and Uniqueness)] By Statement~I, solving for $c_k$ in \eqref{eq:c_kA_k} and \eqref{eq:n_k} are equivalent problems.
-Then, existence follows because the basis $\{\binom{N-n+k-2}{k-1}\}_{k=1}^{K+1}$ in \eqref{eq:n_k} spans the space of polynomials in $n$ of degree at most $K$, and therefore $n^K$ can always be expressed as a linear combination of the basis functions.
+Existence of the coefficients, $\{c_k\}$, follows because the basis $\{\binom{N-n+k-2}{k-1}\}_{k=1}^{K+1}$ in \eqref{eq:n_k} spans the space of polynomials in $n$ of degree at most $K$, and therefore $n^K$ can always be expressed as a linear combination of the basis functions.

 If the identity \eqref{eq:n_k} is required to hold for all integers $n$, then uniqueness follows immediately: each basis function $\binom{N-n+k-2}{k-1}$ is a polynomial in $n$ of degree $k{-}1$ (see Footnote~\ref{foo:order}), and the $K+1$ basis functions then correspond to a system of $K+1$ equations with a lower–triangular matrix with nonzero diagonal entries $(-1)^{k{-}1}/(k{-}1)!$.
 These polynomials are therefore linearly independent and span the space of polynomials of degree at most $K$, so the representation of $n^K$ as their linear combination is unique.